LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

     d.
 Then select attribute and custom.vipPhoneNumberList from the drop-down

     e.
-In the Actions block in the first drop-down box select Transfer to a skill, and then select the Vip Support skill from the drop-down (Skills must be created in LiveEngage prior to this step).
+In the Actions block in the first drop-down box select Transfer to a skill, and then select the Vip Support skill from the drop-down (Skills must be created in Conversational Cloud prior to this step).

         i.
 Please note not to select the skill used for the Conversation Orchestrator Bot since this would create a circular loop with the policy.